panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

 `useEffect(..., [])` was supplied with an empty array as the dependencies argument.
-When configured in such a way, the `useEffect()` executes the callback *just once*, after initial mounting.
+When configured in such a way, the `useEffect()` executes the callback *just once*, after initial rendering (mounting).

-Even if the component re-renders with different `name` property, the side-effect runs only once after the first render:
+Even if the component re-renders with different `name` property, the side-effect runs just once after initial rendering:

 ```jsx
 // First render